django-es/django-elasticsearch-dsl/README.rst

                 'color',
             ]

-        # Not mandadory but to improve performance we can select related in one sql request
+        # Not mandatory but to improve performance we can select related in one sql request
         def get_queryset(self):
             return super(CarDocument, self).get_queryset().select_related(
                 'manufacturer')

 Field Classes
 ~~~~~~~~~~~~~
-Most elasticsearch field types_ are supported.
+Most Elasticsearch field types_ are supported.
 The ``attr`` argument is a dotted
 "attribute path" which will be looked up on the model using Django template
 semantics (dict lookup, attribute lookup, list index lookup).
 By default the attr
 argument is set to the field name.